techidaily/site-win11-tips/source/_posts/ensuring-top-visibility-of-your-notebooks-on-win.md

 To pin Sticky Notes using DeskPins:

-1. Go to the[DeskPins page](https://efotinis.neocities.org/deskpins/) and download the latest version available.
+1. Go to the [DeskPins page](https://efotinis.neocities.org/deskpins/) and download the latest version available.
 2. Run the installer and keep all the options selected.
 3. Once installed, search for**DeskPins** and click on the**App** icon to launch the app.
 ![desk pins system tray](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/desk-pins-system-tray.jpg)